-We currently provide Mup in ready-to-run form for Windows, Mac OS X,, and Linux x86 systems.
-A version for OS/2 is available from http://homepages.tu-darmstadt.de/~st002279/os2/html/mup.html
+We currently provide Mup in ready-to-run form for Windows, Mac OS X, and Linux systems.

 This will vary greatly, depending on a number of factors, such as how complicated the music is, how much experience you have had with using Mup, how fast you type, etc. An experienced Mup user can typically enter simple music in less than 15 minutes per page, but very complex music can often take over an hour, especially if you like to make a lot of adjustments to make things look just exactly the way you want.